 It’s absolutely critical that you incorporate some kind of survey, exit interview, form, or track your NPS score as part of your enrollment process.
 You want to gather feedback, especially from the families who choose not to attend your school once enrolled, or families that decide to leave after a year or more.
 Ask them why.

 Find out what is causing families to leave- and then dig into those areas if you see a trend.
 You likely can’t change everything families disliked, but you can find overall patterns for leaving and address those that are most important or influential.

-Download our Retention Cheat Sheet to get more ideas for retention success.
+Download our Retention Toolkit to get more ideas for retention success.